 There was a delay in the formation of the new Government after the March 2010 elections.
-This affected the project as the old Minister left mid-year and the new Minister named in early 2011.
+This affected the project as the old Minister left mid-year and the new Minister was named in early 2011.
+Later in 2011 another Minister was named.